The Stream

 Retention

-Age-based retention can be configured on a stream, and S2 will trim records automatically.
+Age-based retention can be configured on a stream, and S2 will automatically delete records that are older than the configured threshold.